-Dr. Hyun Jin Preston Moon, founder and chairman of the Global Peace Foundation talked about the potential of a grassroots movement to push ahead Korean reunification in an interview with Shin Donga Newspaper.
-Below is an English translation.
+Dr. Hyun Jin Preston Moon, founder and chairman of the Global Peace Foundation talked about the potential of a grassroots movement to push ahead Korean reunification in an interview with Shin Donga, a monthly Korean magazine.
+Below is an unofficial English translation for our English-language readers.

 Visit here for the original Korean article.